INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 MAGNI M16

 Celier Aviation was founded by Raphael Celier in 1993, to later relocate to Poland and then to Malta.
-It established its fortunes with the "Xenon 2" gyroplane, which was a side-by-side seat machine with an enclosed cockpit, with options for different Rotax 914 engine variants.
-It has been replaced in production by a three-seat derivative, the "Xenon 4".
+The company established its fortunes with the "Xenon 2" gyroplane, which was a side-by-side seat machine with an enclosed cockpit, with options for different Rotax 914 engine variants.
+It had a distinctive twin-boom configuration, instead of the low-slung curved tailboom more typical of modern gyroplanes.

 AutoGyro GMBH is based in Hildesheim, and has a range of models: